 IBM gets the credit for inventing the concept of the hard disk drive (HDD) more than 50 years ago.
-But HDD technology has come a long way from washing machine-sized monstrosities with platters up to 14 inches in diameter spinning at a mere 1200 revolutions per minute (RPM).
+Back then, HDD technology included washing machine-sized monstrosities with platters up to 14 inches in diameter spinning at a mere 1200 revolutions per minute (RPM).

-Since then, the industry has experienced dramatic innovation in shrinking the hard drive’s physical footprint while dramatically improving storage density and performance.
-But even as hard drive technology has matured, the way of measuring the performance of new HDD models has remained relatively consistent and closely related to two specifications:
+Since then, the industry has experienced dramatic innovation.
+The physical footprint of hard drives has continued to decrease while storage density and performance have dramatically increased.
+But even as hard drive technology has matured, the way of measuring the performance of new hard drive models has remained relatively consistent and closely related to two specifications:

 Comparing measurement methods